degoeym/moviecollection/README.md

 Additionally, there's a slight flicker when loading the details page for any given movie.
 Not a showstopper, but something that should definitely be dealt with.

 Fleshing out the site to include user profiles would make it infinitely more useful, and implementing a better way to search for and obtain information on movies in the collection would be a great enhancement.
 I'd likely look to implement The Movie Database's API for such endeavors.

+## UPDATES
+27 September 2017:

+  **NOTE** All changes listed here may not be live on their hosted versions just yet.
+I've simply checekd in the changes after testing them locally.
+  * Fixed "flicker" issue with details page.
+  * Revamped store to store collection and a single movie separately.
+Should enhance details page to pull from store collection if movie ID exists, otherwise call out to the api to try and find the movie matching the provided ID.
+  * Updated Startup.cs to allow any source from CORS.
+Naturally this would *not* be ideal in a production app.
+This is simply for the purposes of demonstrating this app.